 Conditions – The conditions in which the tests are performed are almost never perfect.
 These tests are designed to be performed on flat surfaces, without environmental factors, and with people of average condition.
 This is a problem because sides of roads and streets are typically at some angle and paved with rocky surfaces.
 Additionally, those wearing boots or heels will naturally have difficulty performing these tests, and though afforded the option of removing their foot-wear, they will then often be stepping on rocky surfaces or debris, hindering their abilities.
 Weather is an uncontrollable factor, in that rain, wind, cold, etc. will all affect an individual’s ability to be attentive and perform the tests.
 Finally, people who have physical ailments, are overweight, or are older may simply be unable to perform these tests under any circumstances.

 Officers – Another variable is officer instruction.
 Does the officer give appropriate and clear instructions?
 Is the officer loud enough for the individual to hear?
 Officer instruction is very important, as incorrect instructions can cause a person to fail the test no matter other circumstances, and unintelligible instructions will have the same effect.

 Why Do I Need a Lawyer?

-You need somebody who understands these tests and their application who can review the facts of your case and make the appropriate arguments to a prosecutor or, if necessary, a judge.
-Usually a completely sober individual will not be charged with a DUI, so it is likely that many of the facts will not be in your favor.
-In this case it is essential you retain a knowledgeable DUI attorney to review these field sobriety tests and fight on your behalf.
+You need somebody who understands these tests, and their application, and who can review the facts of your case and make the appropriate arguments to a prosecutor or, if necessary, a judge.
+Usually, a completely sober individual will not be charged with DUI, so it is likely that many of the facts will not be in your favor.
+In this case, it is essential you retain a knowledgeable DUI Lawyer to review these field sobriety tests, and fight on your behalf.